top of page

 Periodontics

-Effective Periodontal Care for Gingivitis in Hamilton
+Effective Periodontal Care for Gingivitis (Gum Disease) in Hamilton

 Gingivitis is the beginning stage of what is called, “gum disease,” and is treatable if detected.
 It is usually caused by plaque (bacteria and food) buildup on the teeth.
 However, if it is left untreated, it may turn into an infection of the supporting structures of the teeth, which is known as periodontal disease (or Periodontitis).
 This happens when the bacteria travel down the tooth surface under the gums, and onto the roots.
 This is a more permanent condition that requires more involved treatment, and if it is left untreated, it may lead to bone loss and eventual tooth loss.